seamapi/ava-postgres/README.md

 })
 ```

-Although it's not shown in the above example, because of `ava-postgres`'s automatic de-duping by parameter combinations, any returned template name is "linked" to the parameters passed to the `getTestDatabase()` function.

 ### Bind mounts & `exec`ing in the container

 `ava-postgres` uses [testcontainers](https://www.npmjs.com/package/testcontainers) under the hood to manage the Postgres container.